EventStore/documentation/docs/clients/dotnet/5.0/reading/README.md

 ## Reading a stream forwards

-The `ReadStreamEventsForwardAsync` method reads the requested number of events in the order in which they were originally written to the stream from a nominated starting point in the stream.
+The `ReadStreamEventsForwardAsync` method reads the requested number of events in the order in which they were originally appended to the stream from a nominated starting point in the stream.

 The parameters are: